bugfrei/SendMailFromText/readme.md

 ## Parameters

-- `-TextFile`: File with E-Mail Adresses
+- `-TextFile`: File with E-Mail Adresses, Optional
 - `-Subject`: Subject Line
 - `-Content`: Mail-Content (Text); Optional
 - `-Attachment`: File-Path to the Attachment (only one!)
 - `-Sender`: Optional Parameter with the E-Mail Address of the sender
 - `-BatchSize`: (only in batch.ps1), Count of recipient per Mail, default 10.

+Without `-TextFile` Parameter the Text in the Clipboard was used.

 ## Usage